-The historic and beautiful town of Richmond acquired a suitably plush cinema called the Zetland Cinema which opened 27th October 1937 with Paul Robeson in “Song of Freedom”.
+The historic and beautiful town of Richmond, North Yorkshire, acquired a suitably plush cinema called the Zetland Cinema which opened 27th October 1937 with Paul Robeson in “Song of Freedom”.

 The facade is classically designed with Georgian style windows at 1st and 2nd floor level, a fluted pediment running around the top and a handsome crest in the raised central portion.
 A canopy once existed but this and the ground floor has been extensively altered.
 The upper levels have been very recently, and attractively, restored.

-Inside there is a medium sized art deco foyer, with all major details intact.
+Inside there is a medium sized Art Deco style foyer, with all major details intact.
 From here doors lead to the lower part of the stadium style auditorium whilst stairs at the side lead up to the rear raised part of the seating.